chef/chef-web-docs/chef_master/source/workstation_setup.rst

     echo 'eval "$(chef shell-init zsh)"' >> ~/.zshrc

 #.
 Run ``which ruby`` again.
-It should return ``/opt/chefdk/embedded/bin/ruby``.
+It should return ```/opt/chef-workstation/embedded/bin/ruby``.

-.. note:: Using ChefDK-provided Ruby as your system Ruby is optional.
+.. note:: Using Chef Workstation-provided Ruby as your system Ruby is optional.
 For many users, Ruby is primarily used for authoring Chef cookbooks and recipes.
-If that's true for you, then using the ChefDK-provided Ruby is recommended.
+If that's true for you, then using the Chef Workstation-provided Ruby is recommended.

 Add Ruby to $PATH
 =====================================================
 Chef Infra Client includes a stable version of Ruby as part of its installer.
-The path to this version of Ruby must be added to the ``$PATH`` environment variable and saved in the configuration file for the command shell (Bash, csh, and so on) that is used on the machine running ChefDK.
+The path to this version of Ruby must be added to the ``$PATH`` environment variable and saved in the configuration file for the command shell (Bash, csh, and so on) that is used on the machine running Chef Workstation.
 In a command window, type the following:

 .. code-block:: bash

-   echo 'export PATH="/opt/chefdk/embedded/bin:$PATH"' >> ~/.configuration_file && source ~/.configuration_file
+   echo 'export PATH="`/opt/chef-workstation/embedded/bin:$PATH"' >> ~/.configuration_file && source ~/.configuration_file

 where ``configuration_file`` is the name of the configuration file for the specific command shell.
 For example, if Bash were the command shell and the configuration file were named ``bash_profile``, the command would look something like the following:

 .. code-block:: bash

-   echo 'export PATH="/opt/chefdk/embedded/bin:$PATH"' >> ~/.bash_profile && source ~/.bash_profile
+   echo 'export PATH="`/opt/chef-workstation/embedded/bin:$PATH"' >> ~/.bash_profile && source ~/.bash_profile

-.. warning:: On Microsoft Windows, ``C:/opscode/chefdk/bin`` must be before ``C:/opscode/chefdk/embedded/bin`` in the ``PATH``.
+.. warning:: On Microsoft Windows, ``C:/opscode/Chef Workstation/bin`` must be before ``C:/opscode/Chef Workstation/embedded/bin`` in the ``PATH``.

 Create the Chef repository
 =====================================================